All applicants must be accepted as an undergraduate student at the Xavier University before applying to the radiologic technology program.

 Students entering the radiologic technology program must be 18 years of age by Sept.
 30 of the enrollment year.
 This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographer.

-- Applicants must complete and submit undergraduate application form to Xavier University as well as send official high school transcripts or G.E.D. scores, ACT or SAT test scores and any college transcripts to the Admissions Office (21 years of age or younger) or Center for Adults and Part-time Students (CAPS: 22 years of age or older).
+- Applicants must complete and submit undergraduate application form to Xavier University as well as send official high school transcripts or G.E.D. scores, ACT or SAT test scores and any college transcripts to the Admissions Office.
 Applicants must indicate radiologic technology as their intended major on the application form.
 The university application forms can be submitted online.

 - After accepted as an undergraduate student, you will apply to the Radiologic Technology Program for acceptance into the program.
 You must copy the RT application, complete the application and mail it to the RT Program Director.
 Applicants must have a current GPA of 2.4 or higher to be eligible for acceptance into the RT program.

 - It is the responsibility of the applicant to contact the Program Director to schedule an interview date, after the applicant has been accepted in to the University as an undergraduate student.
 The telephone number to call to schedule the interview is (513) 745-3358 or email.